objectify/objectify/README.md

 the low-level API libraries that Google provides.
 Objectify is designed to make novices immediately productive yet also expose the full power of the Datastore.

-**Important note about versions**: Objectify v5 and prior use the _Google App Engine SDK_ and therefore can only be used within Google App Engine Standard.
-Objectify v6+ uses the new _Google Cloud SDK_ and can be used from anywhere - GAE Standard, GAE Flex, GCE, or outside Google Cloud entirely.
+**Important note about versions**: Objectify v5 and prior use the _Google App Engine API for Java_ and therefore can only be used within Google App Engine Standard.
+Objectify v6+ uses the _Cloud Datastore API_ and can be used from anywhere - GAE Standard, GAE Flex, GCE, or outside Google Cloud entirely.
 See the [FAQ](https://github.com/objectify/objectify/wiki/FrequentlyAskedQuestions) for more information.

 ## Features